ChielBruin/spoofax-latex-tools/README.md

 ### Limitations

 The Spoofax lexer does only supports complete, valid programs as input.
 This gives two limitations:
-- If you want to have a colorized snippet of just a few lines from the middle of a program, you therefore have to use the `firstline` and `lastline` arguments to get those lines from a valid program.
+- If you want to have a colorized snippet of just a few lines from the middle of a program, you have to use the `firstline` and `lastline` options of Minted to get those lines from a valid program.
 - The `escapeinline` option of Minted is not supported, because this causes Pygments to split up the file in multiple (incomplete) parts.

 ### Debugging